AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 ### Parameters

 When making `GET` requests, you can specify parameters available for the route on the **Parameters** tab.
 The parameter fields available will change based on the route configured in the URI field.
+Query parameters are appended to the end of the request URI.
 For more information on the parameters available for each route, refer to the [API Reference](xref:osisoftCloudServices).

 #### Continuation token